mdcdi1315/MP.DN-WINDOWS/README.md

 From there, you execute the `MP.exe` which it is the loader of the app, and the gateway that makes this installation framework-independent.

-© mdcdi1315 (2023-2025).
+ï¿½ mdcdi1315 (2023-2025).
 The project has been published under the MIT License.